Information for International Students and Applicants with International Transcripts

-Employment | Obtaining a Visa | Questions
+Employment | Obtaining a Visa | Housing

 If you are applying as a US citizen or permanent resident but have completed undergraduate or graduate work in another country, please refer to the directions under Transcripts below.

 Mills College requires all applicants who hold a bachelor’s degree from outside the US to submit hard-copy official transcripts from their institution for all undergraduate and graduate work.
 If the transcript is written in a language other than English, we require one official transcript in the native language and one official transcript with a certified English translation.
 In addition, applicants are required to have their official transcripts evaluated by the National Association of Credential Evaluation Services (NACES) to ensure that it is equivalent to a four-year US baccalaureate degree.